Nerita21/Nerita21/README.md

 - microscopes and imaging
 - genetic engineering and probe design

-### Chapter 4: Currently work on gaining more knowledge in:
+### Chapter 4: Currently gaining more knowledge in:
-- Nextflow automatisation
+- Nextflow automation
-- Web/data security
+- web/data security
-- Training/finetuning exsisting models for image segmentation
+- training/finetuning existing models for image segmentation
-- Polishing private repos to make them public
+- polishing private repos to make them public

 ### Need more info?
-For professional portfolio, please check the following site: (under development)
+For my professional portfolio, please check the following site (under development):

+### Note:
+Good work needs time.
+I am currently making my work public, and some projects may have missing files.
+Please reach me out if interested in one of my work.
+Thanks! :)